nonimode/multihaftetikettierapparat/README.md

 ## Architecture
 This system provides a REST endpoint to receive structured JSON data and renders configurable ZPL templates it then outputs to a printer, be it local or networked.

+## Caveats
+Obviously this system is meant to be run in a local network.
+I assume no responsibility whatsoever for any damage it may cause.

 ### Assumptions
 It is assumed that every printer is loaded with one size of label that is not changed.
 Thus the label format can be part of the printer config.